natapone/simple_llm_chatbot_v2/docs/design/mvp_design.md

 3. Backend passes the message to the LangFlow pipeline
 4. LangFlow processes the message using the system prompt and LiteLLM
 5. LangFlow generates a response and extracts any relevant lead information
-6. If sufficient information is collected and user consent is given, data is stored in Firebase
+6. If sufficient information is collected and user consent is given, data is stored in TinyDB
 7. Response is returned to the frontend and displayed to the user

 ## Lead Data Structure